Imprints of Axion Superradiance in the CMB: Observable Features

 After recombination, heated gas can induce $y$-type spectral distortions in the CMB, arising from the effect of Compton scattering.
 This effect is often parameterized via the so-called $y$-parameter, given by~\cite{Sunyaev:2013aoa}

-It is well-known that the hot IGM after reionization is expected to imprint a spectral distortion at the level of $y_c \sim 3 \times 10^{-7}$.
+It is well-known that the hot IGM after reionization is expected to imprint a spectral distortion at the level of $y_c \sim 3 \times 10^{-7}$~\cite{Zeldovich:1969ff,Hu:1994bz}.
+The distortions introduced by hot gas in clusters may be larger, closer to $2\times 10^{-6}$, which may further complicate the identification of such effects (see \eg~\cite{Chluba:2019nxa}).
 Thus, if the generated shockwave can heat the IGM to a sufficiently high level (and over a sufficiently large angle in the sky), it may be possible to produce strong signals on top of the astrophysical background.

 We analyze the potential signal by looking at the relative difference between the spectral distortion induced from the shockwave and that expected from astrophysical sources.
 The $\Lambda$CDM contribution is modeled assuming the second ionization of helium occurred at $z = 3.5$ with a width $\delta z = 0.5$, and the temperature of the IGM is described in the previous section.
 This resultant difference in spectral distortions is given by $\delta y_c = y_{c}^{\rm SR} - y_c^{\Lambda{\rm CDM}}$, and is shown in the left panel \Fig{fig:delY_c} as a function of angular degree on the sky.
 The leading constraints to date come from FIRAS, having measured the $y-$parameter to the level of $y_c \lesssim 10^{-5}$; FIRAS~\cite{Fixsen:1996nj}, however, had an angular resolution of $\sim 10^\circ$, and thus would not have been capable of observing the induced heating from axion superradiance (unless the rate of events is quite large).
-Proposed spectral distortion experiments such as PIXIE~\cite{Kogut:2011xw} or PRISM~\cite{Andre:2013afa,Andre:2013nfa} have angular resolutions as low as $\mathcal{O}(5)$ arc-seconds, and have estimated sensitivities near the level of $y_c \sim 10^{-7}$; consequently \Fig{fig:delY_c} shows that photon superradiance has the potential to induce strong signals observable in these experiments.
+Proposed spectral distortion experiments such as PIXIE~\cite{Kogut:2011xw}, PRISM~\cite{Andre:2013afa,Andre:2013nfa}, or the proposals for Voyage 2050~\cite{Basu:2019rzm,Delabrouille:2019thj,Chluba:2019nxa} have angular resolutions as low as $\mathcal{O}(5)$ arc-seconds, and have estimated sensitivities near the level of $y_c \sim 10^{-7}$; consequently \Fig{fig:delY_c} shows that photon superradiance has the potential to induce strong signals observable in these experiments.

 The ionization induced by superradiant events that are triggered prior to reionization can also leave an imprint in the optical depth.
 Inhomogeneous features in the optical depth alter the statistical features in the CMB via the $(i)$ screening of anisotropies (i.e. temperature and polarization anisotropies are multiplied by a factor of $e^{-\tau(\hat{n})}$), $(ii)$ generation of polarization via Compton scattering, and $(iii)$ the kinetic Sunyaev-Zel'dovich (kSZ) effect.
 The shockwaves identified here may naturally appear as strong anomalies in future efforts to detect the signatures from patchy reionization (see \eg~\cite{Gruzinov:1998un,Zahn:2005fn,Dvorkin:2008tf,Namikawa:2017uke,Roy:2018gcv} for detection of patchy reionization in the CMB).
 The line of sight contribution to the optical depth from a single superradiant event is given by